michaelnordmeyer/jekyll-theme-mnc/README.md

   - `header.html` – Defines the site's main header section.
 By default, pages with a defined `title` attribute will have links displayed here.
   - `search-duckduckgo.html` – Renders DuckDuckGo custom search.
   - `social.html` – Renders social-media icons based on the `jekyll-theme-mnc:social_links` data in the config file.
-  - `social-min.html` – As above, but only for Github, LinkedIn, XING, and Twitter.
-Uses a smaller SVG.
-Usage: Search for social.html and replace with social-min.html.

 ### Sass